manuel-di-iorio/unique-engine/docs/docs/core-concepts.md

 camera.setPosition(0, 5, 10);
 ```

-You don't need to manually handle GameMaker's view system - the engine integrates cameras automatically.
+You don't need to manually handle GameMaker's view system - the engine integrates cameras automatically by simply calling their `use()` method.

 ### Field of View & Clipping
 By default, the perspective camera has: